 California Personal Injury Lawyers Assisting California Families

 After a loved one dies in a car accident, you are likely to spend a long period grieving.
 However, there are also practical considerations after a family member’s death, such as paying for rent or a mortgage and taking on greater responsibilities to try to make up for the loss.
-If your loved one died in a fatal car accident caused by someone else, Folsom car accident lawyer Travis G. Black may be able to help you bring a lawsuit for compensation.
+If your loved one died in a fatal car accident caused by someone else, Folsom car accident attorney Travis G. Black may be able to help you bring a lawsuit for compensation.
 He is a former insurance fraud specialist who understands these types of cases and how insurers think, as well as a former law enforcement officer.

 Establishing Liability After a Fatal Car Accident